negasora/Some-CTF-Solutions/CSAW-Finals-2015/Slabs-of-Platinum---Crypto-500/README.md

 and seed is the first 6 bytes of the PNG header + '0000'

-so if we can find master_key, we're golden
+So if we can find master_key, we're golden

 Let's try factoring n with our friendly neighborhood factordb.com
 ```python
 p = 123722643358410276082662590855480232574295214169
 q = 164184701914508585475304431352949988726937945387
 ```
-at this point, I thought the rest of the challenge would be a cakewalk Oh, how wrong I was
+At this point, I thought the rest of the challenge would be a cakewalk.
+Oh, how wrong I was

 Because e and phi ((p-1)*(q-1)) aren't coprime!

-so to get e to a prime factor, we divide e by 32
+To get e to a prime factor (e was even), we divide e by 32

-so now e = 43878733904953135993
+So now e = 43878733904953135993

-running all the new numbers through solve500.py (shoutout to 193s for the original script), we're presented with a few possibilities:
+Running all the new numbers through solve500.py (shoutout to 193s for the original script), we're presented with a few possibilities:
 ```python
 8850291109671606187019051385847346626341633319270658248902240757028899879368625867493699093050
 351597904423835841539846968300368167079348230618685886996023032073621044810985513589420381173